 Implied Consent in California DUIs

-In the context of California DUI laws, "implied consent" refers to the approval given to police by the driver of a motor vehicle, implying they are willing to be subjected to a DUI chemical test, even without verbally saying so.
+Understanding the concept of 'implied consent' in the context of California DUI laws is not just crucial; it's a responsibility.
+It refers to the approval given to police by the driver of a motor vehicle, implying they are willing to be subjected to a DUI chemical test, even without verbally saying so.

-Suppose you decide to refuse to take a breath or blood test.
-In that case, you will face increased penalties on top of the standard California DUI penalties and a mandatory driver's license suspension by the Department of Motor Vehicles (DMV), regardless of the DUI case outcome.
+Refusing to take a breath or blood test after a DUI arrest in California is not just a serious matter; it can lead to significantly increased penalties on top of the standard California DUI penalties and a mandatory driver's license suspension by the Department of Motor Vehicles (DMV), regardless of the DUI case outcome.

 However, some law enforcement agencies use a handheld breath test device that qualifies as an official chemical test.
 You can still decline this test and ask for a blood test at a hospital instead.

 California's implied consent law was passed long ago and applied to DUI breath and blood tests.
-The police can require someone to take a blood test if they are suspected of driving under the influence of drugs (DUID), under suspicion of a felony DUI, or if they obtained a warrant.
+The police can require someone to take a blood test if they are suspected of driving under the influence of drugs (DUID), under suspicion of a felony DUI, or if they obtained a warrant has been obtained.

 Implied Consent Law - Quick Facts

-• The implied consent law applies to all motorists, including those with California driver's and out-of-state licenses.
+- The implied consent law applies to all motorists, including those with California driver's licenses and out-of-state licenses.

-• Since consent is implied, demanding a lawyer is typically considered a delay tactic to lessen your blood alcohol concertation (BAC) results.
+- Since consent is implied, demanding a lawyer is typically considered a delay tactic to lessen your blood alcohol concentration (BAC) results.

 What Does the Law Say?

-Vehicle Code 23612 PC says, "(a)(1)(A) A person who drives a motor vehicle is deemed to have given his or her consent to chemical testing of his or her blood or breath for the purpose of determining the alcoholic content of their blood if lawfully arrested for an offense allegedly committed in violation of Section 23140, 23152, or 23153.
+Vehicle Code 23612 PC says, "(a)(1)(A) A person who drives a motor vehicle is deemed to have given their consent to chemical testing of their blood or breath for the purpose of determining the alcoholic content of their blood if lawfully arrested for an offense allegedly committed in violation of Section 23140, 23152, or 23153.
 If a blood or breath test, or both, are unavailable, then paragraph (2) of subdivision (d) applies.

 (B) If a person who drives a motor vehicle is lawfully arrested for an offense allegedly committed in violation of Section 23140, 23152, or 23153, he or she is deemed to have given his or her consent to chemical testing of his or her blood to determine the drug content of his or her blood.
 If a blood test is unavailable, the person shall be deemed to have given his or her consent to chemical testing of his or her urine and shall submit to a urine test.